DONATE

 Learning Resource Centre (LRC)

-The LRC is situated at the heart of the school over two floors and is open to all students during break times and private study periods.
+Located at the heart of the school across two floors, the LRC is a welcoming space for reading, research and independent study.
+It is open to all students during break times and private study periods.

 Opening times